Questions Investors Should Ask

 The Partnership has been in existence since 1974.

-What is the track record of The Loan Company?
+What is the track record of The Loan Company of San Diego?

-The Partnership targets a moderate return, which typically equates to a 7% return with a two percent variance.
+The Partnership targets a return of 4% over the 10-Year Treasury Rate, which typically equates to a 7% return with a two percent variance.
+Historical returns will be provided to Qualified Investors upon request.
+Historical returns are not a guarantee of future returns.

-The General Partners and their families are significant investors in the Partnership, giving them a vested interest in the Partnership’s success and longevity.
+The shareholders of Corporate GP and their families are significant investors in the Partnership, giving them a vested interest in the Partnership’s success and longevity.

 Is the Partnership audited?